rekharchandran/WIFI-Locatioining-IoT-Analytics/README.md

 ### Summary

-In summary, we’ve used the UJIIndoorLoc data set of Wi-Fi fingerprints to train and compare several classification models.
+In summary, we have used the UJIIndoorLoc data set of Wi-Fi fingerprints to train and compare several classification models.
 Based on the kind of prediction (building, floor or latitude/longitude), the best variables for building these predictions change.
 The model has an error of 8.39 m predicting longitude and predicting latitude.